-CSIS 110 - Intro to Computer Science 3 cr.
+CSIS 110 Intro to Computer Science 3 cr.

-CSIS 120 - Intro to Programming 3 cr.
+CSIS 120 Introduction to Software Development 4 cr.

-CSIS 310 - Numerical Methods 3 cr.
+CSIS 310 Numerical Methods 3 cr.

-MATH 110 - Calculus I 4 cr.
+MATH 110 Calculus I 4 cr.

-MATH 120 - Calculus II 4 cr.
+MATH 120 Calculus II 4 cr.

-MATH 240 - Intro to Computer Algebra 3 cr.
+MATH 240 Intro to Computer Algebra 3 cr.

-PHYS 130 - General Physics I 4 cr.
+PHYS 130 General Physics I 4 cr.

-PHYS 140 - General Physics II 4 cr.
+PHYS 140 General Physics II 4 cr.

-PHYS 250 - Computational Physics 3 cr.
+PHYS 250 Computational Physics 3 cr.

-Criminal Justice Minor

-Dr. Suvarna Cherukuri, Director
+Criminal Justice Minor Dr. Suvarna Cherukuri, Director

 The interdisciplinary Criminal Justice minor is the result of an increasing level of interest among students and faculty.
 Historically, this minor emerged as a result of the Sociology Department's desire to create another avenue of opportunity for students interested in issues associated with the criminal justice field.
 The cross-fertilization of knowledge associated with the interdisciplinary focus offers students a unique perspective generally not found in more traditional programs of criminal justice.
 Available coursework for the minor is currently located in Departments of Sociology, Political Science, Psychology, Philosophy and Social Work as well as the Peace Studies Program.

-Requirements for the Minor, Criminal Justice (18.000 credits): SOCI 190- Crime and Justice 3 cr.
-OR POSC 374 - Intro to Criminal Law POSC 376 - The 4th, 5th, 6th Amendments OR SOCI 295 - Sociology of Law 3 cr.
-OR SOCI 260 - Deviance SOCI 310 - Theories of Criminology 3 cr.
+Requirements for the Minor, Criminal Justice (18,000 credits):

+SOCI 190 Crime and Justice nts): 3 cr.

+POSC 374 Intro to Criminal Law OR

+POSC 376 The 4th, 5th, 6th Amendments OR

+SOCI 295 Sociology of Law 3 cr.

+SOCI 260 Deviance OR

+SOCI 310 Theories of Criminology

 Any three of the following courses: 9 cr.

-PCST 240 - Topics in Peace Studies (w/JMN attribute) PHIL 270 - Philosophy of Law PSYC 220 - Abnormal Psychology PSYC 375 - Forensic Psychology SOCI 385 - Topic in Sociology (w/JMN attribute)
+PCST 240 Topics in Peace Studies (w/JMN attribute)

+PHIL 270 Philosophy of Law

+PSYC 220 Abnormal Psychology

+PSYC 375 Forensic Psychology

+SOCI 385 Topic in Sociology (w/JMN attribute)

-Only one of the two following courses can be taken for credit in the minor: PSYC 345 - Drugs and Human Behavior SWRK 452 - Social Work Prac: Drugs and Alcohol
+Only one of the e two following courses can be taken for credit in n the minor:

+PSYC 345 Drugs and Human Behavior

+SWRK 452 Social Work Prac: Drugs and Alcohol